ivan-paleo/imaging-reports/README.md

 ## Purpose
-This repository contains a **[Shiny App](reporting-templates/app.R)** that guides users to **create a report for microscope images acquired at the Impaging Platform at LEIZA ([IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala)) with all the necessary metadata.**
+This repository contains a **[Shiny App](reporting-templates/app.R)** that guides users to **create a report for microscope images acquired at the Imaging Platform at LEIZA ([IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala)) with all the necessary metadata.**

 Once all fields are entered, **the report can be exported to an XLSX file**.
-I would have preferred to export to a truly open format, but I believe that several sheets are more appropriate (so no CSV) and the export to ODS does not work properly for an unknown reason.
+I would have preferred to export to a truly open format, but I believe that several sheets are more appropriate (so no CSV) and the export to ODS does not work for an unknown reason.

-**This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend to publish everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
+**This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend publishing everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
 Additionally or alternatively, the report could be attached to a protocol, for example on [protocols.io](https://www.protocols.io/).

 The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes only the digital microscope (Zeiss Smartzoom 5) and the upright light microscope + LSCM (Zeiss Imager.Z2 Vario + LSM 800 MAT).
 More instruments will be added later.